 Disasters may strike at any time, usually with little or no warning.
-In our region, we could experience earthquakes, storms, volcanic activity, severe weather, hazardous material releases, and other emergencies.
+In our region, we could experience earthquakes, floods, storms, volcanic activity, severe weather, hazardous material releases, and other emergencies.

 Families, businesses, and other community organizations can take steps to prepare for emergencies.
 Included on our Useful Links page is information on preparedness planning for homes and businesses as well as national disaster plans and a wide variety of other related information.